MicrosoftDocs/Devices-docs/surface/manage-surface-uefi-settings.md

 *Figure 8.
 Manage access to Zero Touch UEFI Management and other features*

 Zero Touch UEFI Management lets you remotely manage UEFI settings using a device profile within Intune called Device Firmware Configuration Interface (DFCI).
-If you do not configure this setting, the ability to manage eligible devices with DFCI is set to **Ready**.
+If you don't configure this setting, the ability to manage eligible devices with DFCI is set to **Ready**.
 To prevent DFCI, select **Opt-Out**.

 ## UEFI Exit page